 He created a representative Muslim council, through which to address the Muslim community in France.
 Representative of only a portion of France’s Muslims, many of whom are non-practising, it has created more problems than it has solved.

-The Hollande government has coined “laïcité apaisée”, a low-profile approach in which negotiation would replace legislation as the best way of winning over those who regard the principle with suspicion.
+The Hollande government coined “laïcité apaisée”, a low-profile approach in which negotiation would replace legislation as the best way of winning over those who regard the principle with suspicion.

 True laïcistes believe the principle cannot survive any moderating tags.
 It must exist alone.